-Alternate written component: Students may submit to the faculty committee evidence that an article or chapter she/he has authored or co-authored has been accepted for publication in a peer reviewed, family therapy or other closely related professional journal or edited book.
-Documentation that the article or chapter has been accepted for publication is required.
+Prior to enrolling in dissertation, a student must write and submit for publication a manuscript/book chapter.
+This manuscript/book chapter must have submitted to a peer reviewed, professional journal in family therapy or other closely related professional journal or edited book.
+The manuscript/book chapter and evidence that it has been submitted or accepted for publication in a scholarly journal or edited book as indicated previously, must be submitted to the Program Director for review.
 Students are highly encouraged to seek a faculty mentor prior to submitting for publication.
 Also, students may co-publish with faculty and other students/colleagues.
-In order to fulfill the requirement students must be the $1^{\rm st}$ or 2nd author.
-If a student is not the $1^{\rm st}$ or $2^{\rm nd}$ author, but $3^{\rm rd}$ +, students must obtain and submit a letter from a faculty to the Program Director indicating that their work on the manuscript was a significant enough contribution to fulfill this requirement.
+In order to fulfill the requirement students must be the 1st or 2nd author.
+If a student is not the 1st or 2nd author, but 3rd +, students must obtain and submit a letter from their faculty mentor to the Program Director indicating that their work on the manuscript/book chapter was a significant enough contribution to fulfill this requirement.